Saul Kassin: Research

+Books

-Over the years, Kassin has authored and edited several books, including: The Psychology of Evidence and Trial Procedure, The American jury on trial: psychological perspectives, and Confessions in the Courtroom (all with Lawrence S. Wrightsman).
-He is also co-author of the textbook Social Psychology with Steven Fein and Hazel Rose Markus, now in its twelfth edition and editor of Pillars of Social Psychology (2022), a book of memoirs contributed by legendary social psychologists.
+Over the years, Kassin has authored and edited several books, including: The Psychology of Evidence and Trial Procedure, The American Jury on Trial: Psychological Perspectives, and Confessions in the Courtroom (all with Lawrence S. Wrightsman).
+He is lead author of the textbook Social Psychology with Steven Fein and Hazel Rose Markus., now in its twelfth edition.
+He also recently edited Pillars of Social Psychology, a collection of memoirs contributed by legendary social psychologists from the 1950s to the present day.

+In 2022, Kassin authored DUPED: Why Innocent People Confess - And Why We Believe Their Confessions.
+Combining high- and low-profile real world cases and psychological research, this book describes how this unimaginable aspect of human behavior can happen--and then how false confessions corrupt forensics and other evidence, often stigmatizing innocents for life.
+In 2026, he edited CHAMPIONS OF INNOCENCE: Inside the Fight Against Wrongful Convictions.
+Introduced by John Grisham, this collection of essays is written by founders of the innocence movement, scientists, legal scholars, exoneree-advocates, and journalists in the media.

+Awards and Public Appearances

-In the 1980s, Kassin pioneered the scientific study of false confessions.
-For that work, he won lifetime contribution awards from the International Investigative Interviewing Research Group (iiiRG), the American Psychology-Law Society (AP-LS), and the European Association of Psychology and the Law (EAPL).
+Kassin's psychology and law research and writing has been cited all over the world.
+He has worked on many high-profile cases and with the Innocence Project to help prevent and correct wrongful convictions.
+He has testified as an expert witness in state, federal, and military courts and was the subject of a feature article published in SCIENCE.
+Kassin has won lifetime contribution awards from the International Investigative Interviewing Research Group (iiiRG), the American Psychology-Law Society (AP-LS), and the European Association of Psychology and the Law (EAPL).
 In 2017, he received the American Psychological Association (APA) Award for Distinguished Contributions to Psychology in the Public Interest.
 In 2021, he received the James McKeen Cattell Lifetime Achievement Award for Applied Research from the Association for Psychological Science (APS).

 Kassin was the president of Division 41 of APA, a.k.a.
 AP-LS.
-He continues to teach, research, write, and lecture to various groups in the area of social psychology and the law.
-He has appeared as a guest analyst on several major TV networks and syndicated news shows and in a number of podcasts - including Shankar Vedantam's Hidden Brain, Dax Shepard's Armchair Expert, and Erin Moriarty's My Life of Crime - and documentaries such as the 2012 film by Ken Burns, Sarah Burns, and David McMahon titled The Central Park Five.
-To raise public awareness, Kassin has also written several newspaper editorials and an article on the false confessions that surrounded the infamous 1964 killing of Kitty Genovese.
+Over the years, he has appeared as a guest analyst on all major TV networks, Oprah Winfrey and other syndicated shows, and in a number of podcasts - including Shankar Vedantam's Hidden Brain, Dax Shepard's Armchair Expert, and Erin Moriarty's My Life of Crime - and documentaries such as the 2012 film by Ken Burns, Sarah Burns, and David McMahon titled The Central Park Five.
+To raise public awareness, he has also written several newspaper editorials and an article on the false confessions that surrounded the infamous 1964 killing of Kitty Genovese.

-Kassin is a staunch critic of deceptive interrogation tactics that can cause innocent people to confess.
-In light of research showing that Miranda does not protect the innocent, he is also a vocal advocate for the requirement that all interrogations be videotaped in their entirety—without exception.
-Kassin is best known for pioneering the scientific study of false confessions.
-In 1985, he and Lawrence Wrightsman introduced a taxonomy that distinguished three types of false confessions—voluntary, compliant, and internalized.
-This classification scheme is used all over the world.